Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ### Problems I found through internal focus group

- - Adjusting time picker is inaccurate and often gives wrong answer if spinning too fast
+ - Adjusting time picker is inaccurate and often gives the wrong answer if spinning too fast

 > **Then a new iteration was released and survey was sent out**